penguinwang96825/Matrix-Approximation/README.md

 # TODO

-- [✓] Create a new overlead template to write the paper.
+- [x] Create a new overlead template to write the paper.
-- [✓] Implement metrics and losses (objective functions).
+- [x] Implement metrics and losses (objective functions).
 - [ ] Write a run script to pre-train backbone models.
+- [ ] Come up with explanation and interpretation of identity embedding (TBD).

 # References